 The diagnosis of Alzheimer’s disease, in the initial stages, can be difficult because symptoms often reflect “expected” mental changes as age progresses.

-The average length of survival following diagnosis is 7 years and less then 3% of patients survive longer than 14-15 years
+The average length of survival following diagnosis is 7 years and less than 3% of patients survive longer than 14-15 years

 As age progresses the number of cases of Alzheimer’s increased dramatically.

-Brain scans may show “plaques” and “tanlges” which refer to Senile plaques which are deposits of amyloid into the gray matter of the Brain.
+Brain scans may show “plaques” and “tangles” which refer to Senile plaques which are deposits of amyloid into the gray matter of the Brain.

 Tangles are proteins that group and gather within neurons.

 Management is often very difficult for spouse and/or family members

 Often patients may find themselves in nursing homes to be cared for by caregivers.

 This is a similar disease but age of onset, as the title suggests, is often much earlier.
 Early-onset – has changes in 3 genes but its causes are unknown.
 Early-onset is seen in less than 10% of cases.

 – Loss of part or majority of “daily living activities”